its-kumar-yash/its-kumar-yash/README.md

 - 👋 Hi, I’m @its-kumar-yash
 - 👀 I’m interested in Web Development and Programming
 - 🌱 I’m currently learning DSA and Web Development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Projects related web deveplopment
 - 📫 How to reach me its.yash.kumar23@gmail.com

 <!---